Ktos93/client/README.md

 ## How to start MultiFive?

-Open folder `client\bin\five\debug` and put there files [from that repository](http://git.multifive.org/multifive/cache/tree/master/caches/fivem) and then launch FiveM.exe.
+Open folder `client\bin\five\debug` and put there files [from that repository](https://github.com/multifive/cache/tree/master/caches/fivem) and then launch FiveM.exe.

-If you get any errors while compiling or doing something about that just leave your problem here: [Issues](http://git.multifive.org/multifive/client/issues).
-Thanks! :v: